-The Council is required to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.
+The Council is required to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.

-The Code of Practice introduces 3 changes in accounting policy that will need to be fully adopted in the 2013/14 Statement of Accounts.
+The Code of Practice introduces a number of changes in accounting policy that will need to be fully adopted in the 2014/15 Statement of Accounts.
+If these had been adopted for the 2013/14 financial year there would be no material changes.